Edmondbrn/biologie_integrative/README.md

 - Home view
 <img src="src/Ressources/readme_data/home.png" alt="home" width="400">

 When you start the program, a window like this will open.
 From this window you can load datasets from the menu `File`, or from the table icon.
-If you choose this way to load files, you have to know the order and name of the columns as the automated detector will classify it as a compared file if the first column is "GeneID", and as a reference file otherwise.
+If you choose this way to load files, you have to know the order and name of the columns, as the automated detector will classify it as a "compared file" if the first column is "GeneID", and as a "reference file" otherwise.
 You may bypass this by clicking on the `Actions` menu to open a window where you can upload your files however you choose.
+Another button `load ooutput` allows you to specifically load .csv files to view them directly in the software.
+Note that you may load only one file for those 3 categories.

 - Convert NCBI transcript IDs into Ensembl IDs